Kapcash/vue-use-calendar/README.md

 So when the date 30 in "March 2022" is selected, so is the [30th] in "April 2022".

 > Technical note: A date linked to another is marked by the internal attribute `_copied`

+## How does the "navigation" between dates wrappers (months, weeks) work?

+When using a wrapped view of the calendar (by months or weeks), the composable returns specific methods to switch between views (go to prev/next months or weeks).
+To avoid generating too much data, it actually only renders the dates of the current view.

+So if you're seeing the month of May 2022, the current dates array will only have this month's dates.
+If you switch to another month, let's say September 2026, it will generates the dates for that month and remove the previous ones.

+This is done to avoid having all the dates between the initial date and the ones we navigate to.
+Imagine you're on May 2022 and jump to May 2026, we don't need to generate all the dates in between as it would consume too much memory.

 # Contributing